School Emergency Preparedness for Students with Disabilities

 Niamh’s Story

 Niamh Winright, who has autoimmune rheumatoid arthritis, was put at risk when a gunman entered her school in St.Louis, Missouri.
 As students took cover, Niamh’s cane was knocked out of her reach, leaving her without her required mobility aid.
-When Niamh finally exited the classroom, police officers drew guns on her because she didn’t raise her hands in the air.
+When Niamh finally exited the classroom, she had guns drawn on her by police officers because she couldn’t raise her hands in the air due to her disability.
+This situation has left Niamh scarred.
+For more information, please read the CBS News article.

 API’s Impact